Smoothieware/SmoothieV2/developers-guide.md

 slowtimer, one or two per cycle.

-There is also a callback `in_command_ctx` that can be requested (by setting `want_command_ctx = true` ) that is called when the command thread is idle.
+There is also a callback `in_command_ctx` that can be requested (by setting `want_command_ctx = true` in `configure()`) that is called when the command thread is idle or running.

-This allows a thread to send commands direct to the command thread in that context.
+This callback is running in the command thread context so can issue send commands direct to `dispatch_line()`.
+The thread can arrange by various means to have this callback issue the commands it wants.

 ## getting input for a command

-## things to avoid
+## things to avoid when running in threads

 * blocking or stalling the command thread
 * blocking the timer threads